Spreadsheets

 All data can be recategorised once uploaded.
 This allows uncategorised entries to be categorised after they are uploaded.

 Both spreadsheets support manual categorisation, with the macro-enabled version making the process easier.
 Users manually select DVCAT and DVDECOD values from dropdown lists.
-If the selected DVCAT is changed, the DVDECOD must also be updated accordingly.
+If the selected DVCAT is changed, the DVDECOD is updated accordingly.

 Instructions